kapilgarg/passbook/README.md

 ## Pre requisite

-This application requires authentication with google hence you need to generate a credential file from google develop console.
+This application requires authentication with google hence you need to generate a credential file from google developer console.

 Go to https://console.cloud.google.com/ and create a new project.